Vectorized/solady/README.md

 npm install solady
 ```

-## Upgradeable Contracts
+## Upgradability

-All contracts in Solady are compatible with both regular and upgradeable contracts.
+All contracts in Solady are compatible with both upgradeable and non-upgradeable (i.e. regular) contracts.

 Please call any required internal initialization methods accordingly.